BeeChains/thepeople/index.md

 ## Welcome to WE.THEPEOPLE

-THEPEOPLE is a [Handshake](https://handshake.org) Blockchain Top Level Domain as a reminder that WE THE PEOPLE must STAND AS ONE!!
+THEPEOPLE is a [Handshake](https://handshake.org) Blockchain Top Level Domain built as a reminder that WE THE PEOPLE must STAND AS ONE!!

 DEFEND THE SACRED!